neurobagel/documentation/docs/cli.md

 - [A Neurobagel JSON data dictionary](./dictionaries.md) for the TSV
 - (Optional) The imaging dataset in [BIDS](https://bids-specification.readthedocs.io/en/stable/) format, if subjects have imaging data available (1)
 - (Optional) A TSV containing subject statuses for any image processing pipelines that have been run, following the [Nipoppy processing status file schema](https://nipoppy.readthedocs.io/en/latest/schemas/index.html#bagel-file) (2)

-Note: The CLI does not require a BIDS dataset to accept a processing status file, and vice versa.
 </div>

 1. A valid BIDS dataset is needed for the CLI to automatically generate harmonized raw imaging metadata for subjects.